munificent/craftinginterpreters/book/strings.md

 ^code free-object

-We need to free the Obj itself, but some object types also allocate other memory that they own.
-For example, strings also have the character array.
+We need to free not only the Obj itself, since some object types also allocate other memory that they own.
 So when freeing an object, we also need a little type-specific code to handle each object type's special needs.

-Here that means we free the character array and then free the ObjString.
+Here, that means we free the character array and then free the ObjString.
 Those both use one last memory management macro:

 ^code free (1 before, 2 after)